ietf-tapswg/api-drafts/draft-pauly-taps-arch.md

 The Transport System Implementation Concepts define the set of objects used internally to a system or library to provide the functionality of transport networking, as required by the abstract interface.

-* Connection Group: For multiplexing transport protocols, a Connection Group is a set of Connections that can be multiplexed together.
+* Connection Group: A Connections Group is a set of Connections that share properties.
+For multiplexing transport protocols, the Connection Group defines the set of Connections that can be multiplexed together.

 * Path: A Path represents an available set of properties of a network route on which packets may be sent or received.